philipturner/transimpedance-amplifier/README.md

 ## October 24, 2025

 I will figure out the op amp today.
 Progress may be slow, but if I stick to a doable goal, I will get something done.

+Bypass capacitors are recommended on breadboards: [Reddit](https://www.reddit.com/r/AskElectronics/comments/cyh1a5/how_do_i_properly_attach_bypass_capacitors_to_a)

+On breadboards, place bypass capacitors as close as possible to the relevant IC.
+Trim their leads as short as possible.
+Resistors and diodes can remain on "stilts".
+I recognized a capacitor in an image on that thread, as looking similar to my blue THT capacitors in the pF range.